inetum-orleans/docker-devbox-ddb/docs/features/shell.md

 Shell
 ===

-The shell feature is the one managing the behavior of environment specific behaviors (Windows, Linux/Unix).
+The shell feature manages OS/Shell specific behaviors (Windows, Linux/Unix).

-For instance, on Linux, shims will be mainly bash executables but on Windows they are .bat files
+For instance, generated binary shims are bash executables on Linux, but .bat files on Windows.

 Feature Configuration
 ---